 Water Indicator : These motors have the tell tale water indicator system common with most of the later motors.
+Here in the photo below you see an Ell coming off the water jacket and a hose to under the head to a hole out the RH side of the lower cowling.
 These seem to be a bit more trouble free as related to plugging up as the outlet hose to the overboard tell tale takes off the side-plate cover near the top instead of the bottom.
 This helps a bit in that it is less susceptible there to less debris plugging this tube.

 There is no stainless steel intake plate on the left side above the cavitation plate like the previous versions.
 Aftermarket flush kits for this motor are obsolete and rather scarce.
 There is really no provision currently available for a easy muff system to run this motor out of a tank.
 But there is hope.
 I think that I may be able, (by tearing mine down) to figure out a way to drill/tap/modify the lower unit near the water pump to where I may be able to utilize the later screw in flush adapters on this motor.
 But that is a project in itself.